 ‘Conveyancing’ sounds like boring legal stuff, but it’s everything that needs to happen to make the property officially yours.
 It can be a confusing process and you need a solicitor to make it happen.
 Your Move can introduce you to a solicitor and offer a no sale no fee conveyancing service with a guaranteed fixed price to keep everything easy (this excludes disbursements).
 Contact your local branch to receive an accurate quote for how much this will cost.

 Your mortgage lender will arrange a mortgage valuation that you will have to pay for in order to secure a mortgage.
-A mortgage valuation merely confirms that the property is worth what you are being loaned and will not give details on the condition of the property.
+A mortgage valuation merely confirms with the lender that the property is worth what you are being loaned and will not give details on the condition of the property.

 We recommend that you arrange your own survey whenever you purchase a property.
 It allows you to see the current condition of the property, reducing the chance of nasty surprises further down the line.
 There are three main types of surveys with varying costs and your local Your Move branch can introduce you to a local surveyor from our sister company e.surv Chartered Surveyors.
 To read more about surveys, click here.

 In Scotland there will already be a survey as part of the Home Report which is available to you.